tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 The CSV file has three fields "Timestamp [ms]", "Raw Count" and "Position [mm]".
 This application records the encoder position at the QSB-D's maximum rate (512 Hz).
 The timestamp is based on the 32-bit timestamp register in the QSB-D, which is incremented at 512 Hz.
-If you keep running this application more than 94.5 days, the timestamp register rollover may happen.
+If you keep running this application more than 94.5 days, the timestamp register may be reset to 0.

 You can stop recording by pressing `Stop recording` button.